 “Dave taught me an important lesson about philosophers… I was astounded when he insisted that no empirical fact, no discovery in biology or conceptual advance in mathematics could dissuade him of the unbridgeable gap between the two worlds.
 The Hard Problem was not amenable to any such advances.
 I was aghast.”

 Me too.
 So Professor Chalmers, despite his widespread fame, academic credentials, and broad acceptance of his views, is not to be taken seriously, neither for his panspsychic leanings, or his delineation of the suspect hard problem division itself, nor the dualistic anti-materialism content of his ideas on consciousness, but instead for his very religious like insistence that empirical discovery means nothing to him… he already knows.
-What pomposity.
+What grandiose pomposity.

 Here is a man so impressed with his own reasoning, he doesn’t care if future empirical discovery proves him wrong, he already knows he is right.
 I’m sorry, but what an asshole.
 This is why I despise the man.
 Unless he has reversed his position that Koch relayed in his 2012 book, I have no use for anything he says.

 I don’t take his philosophical pronouncements: the hard problem delineation, his anti-reductionism, nor his or anyone else’s panpsychism seriously, for all the reasons stated above.
-But I have no respect for him as philosopher trying to discern the truth with logical analysis, solely because of his religious like faith in his own ideas.
-After all, we could one day find out the hard problem is intractable, that consciousness could be something other than materially produced, and I could be proven wrong by the data…but so could he.
+But I have no respect for him as a philosopher supposedly trying to discern the truth with logical analysis, solely because of his religious like faith in his own ideas.
+After all, we could one day find out the hard problem is truly intractable, that consciousness must be something other than materially produced, and I could be proven wrong by the data…but so could he.